Wayfinding for Merseyrail

 As wayfinding consultants we are not simply concerned with just the installation of signs, but primarily by the understanding of human behaviour, in relation to navigation.
 In order to navigate effectively, human beings rely on a complex range of cognitive processes.
 Some of these processes are active, where we consciously seek out information to help us complete our journey, while others are passive and occur deep within our sub-conscious, the result of evolution and human conditioning.
 It is common practice for the planning and development phase of any wayfinding project to consider the active processes, however, the way information signs and their content is interpreted and acted upon within our sub-conscious, is often overlooked.
 Our purpose is to use our understanding of these cognitive processes and develop solutions which harness them to best effect, while considering the limitations of human spatial awareness.

-Select Wayfinding (Wayfinder UK) is at the forefront of wayfinding in the UK and uses their own unique wayfinding methodology to achieve an effective and cost saving solution for all their clients.
+Wayfinder Ltd is at the forefront of wayfinding in the UK and uses their own unique wayfinding methodology to achieve an effective and cost saving solution for all their clients.
 Merseyrail benefited massively from the comprehensive report produced which highlighted many of the issues and problems along the communication trial.
 This report and its recommendations now sets a clear path and guidelines for Merseyrail to follow and improve their passenger experience.

 Wayfinding is much more than signage!